-The WATCH Dog comes with a set of heavy duty spikes.
-These spikes also provide acoustical isolation as well as optimal height placement for your WATCH Dog.
-Brass disks that fit beneath the spikes are also included for installations where spikes might damage the floor surface (such as wood floors).
+The WATCH Dog comes with a set of heavy duty spikes that provide acoustical isolation as well as optimal height placement for your WATCH Dog.
+Brass disks that fit beneath the spikes are included for installations where spikes might damage the floor surface (such as wood floors).